chinanf-boy/awesome-stars/README.md

 ## CSS

+- [Hover](https://github.com/IanLunn/Hover) - A collection of CSS3 powered hover effects to be applied to links, buttons, logos, SVG, featured images and so on.
+Easily apply to your own elements, modify or just use for inspiration.
+Available in CSS, Sass, and LESS.
+- [animate.css](https://github.com/daneden/animate.css) - 🍿 A cross-browser library of CSS animations.
+As easy to use as an easy thing.
 - [Web-Weapon](https://github.com/chinanf-boy/Web-Weapon) - web weapon use teahs 网络武器库
 - [CrookedStyleSheets](https://github.com/jbtronics/CrookedStyleSheets) - Webpage tracking only using CSS (and no JS)
 - [hackathon-starter](https://github.com/sahat/hackathon-starter) - A boilerplate for Node.js web applications